 The discussion and analysis of the Atlanta Independent School System's (the "School System", "APS", or "District") financial performance provides an overview of the fiscal year ended June 30, 2014.
 The intent of this discussion and analysis is to examine the School System's financial performance as a whole, identify changes in financial position as well as to provide basic financial statements.
-The Basic Financial Statements should be reviewed by the readers to enhance their understanding of the School System's financial Statements contain the following components:
+The Basic Financial Statements should be reviewed by the readers to enhance their understanding of the School System's financial performance as a whole or as an entire operating entity.
+The Basic Financial Statements contain the following components: